enwikipedia-acc/waca/INSTALLING.md

 8. run the database setup scripts:
   * `./test_db.sh 1 localhost <dbname> <user> <password>`
 9. Create the configuration file (see below).

-# Docker
-There is **experimental** support for Docker.
-Knowledge of Docker is assumed here if you want to use it - this is not a configuration which the team will spend much time to support.

-You will still need to create the configuration file as below, but you should be able to just run `docker-compose up -d` in this folder, and two containers should start - one for the database listening on port 3306, and one for the web application listening on port 8080.
-The configuration should use "waca" as the username, password, and database name, and "database" for the hostname.
-The `$baseurl` setting should also be set to `http://127.0.0.1:8080`.
-All other installation steps including dependencies and loading the initial database schema are handled automatically by Docker.

 # Configuration File
 Create a new PHP file called config.local.inc.php, and fill it with the following: